danse/rotterdam/cyborg manifesto.md

 In another context, the French theorist, Julia Kristeva, claimed women appeared as a historical group after the Second World War, along with groups like youth.
-Her dates are doubtful; but we are now accustomed to remembering that as objects of knowledge and as historical actors,
-\'race\' did not always exist, \'class\' has a historical genesis, and
-\'homosexuals\' are quite junior.
-It is no accident that the symbolic system of the family of man - and so the essence of woman - breaks up at the same moment that networks of connection among people on the planet are unprecedentedly multiple, pregnant, and complex. \'Advanced capitalism\' is inadequate to convey the structure of this historical moment.
-In the \'Western\' sense, the end of man is at stake.
+Her dates are doubtful; but we are now accustomed to remembering that as objects of knowledge and as historical actors, 'race' did not always exist, 'class' has a historical genesis, and 'homosexuals' are quite junior.
+It is no accident that the symbolic system of the family of man - and so the essence of woman - breaks up at the same moment that networks of connection among people on the planet are unprecedentedly multiple, pregnant, and complex.
+'Advanced capitalism' is inadequate to convey the structure of this historical moment.
+In the 'Western' sense, the end of man is at stake.
 It is no accident that woman disintegrates into women in our time.
 Perhaps socialist feminists were not substantially guilty of producing essentialist theory that suppressed women\'s particularity and